learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 properties in `obj` to it, then adds one final property consisting of the key and value that represent the change we want to make.
 If that key doesn't already exist in `obj`, it is added and its value is set to `value`.
 If it does already exist, its old value is replaced by `value`.

+In other languages (like Ruby), this behavior is called "merging."
+You take an original base `Object` (maybe with some typical "standard" attribute / value pairs already set), and then you "merge" in additional Object(s).

 Note that all the arguments to `Object.assigne()` need to be objects, so we're representing the key-value pair as an `Object` using literal syntax here.
 Finally, the resulting new `Object` is returned.
 Whew!

 Let's take a look at it using our `recipe` example: